dansav/vs-eye-tracking/README.md

 - _Static_: with no fancy acceleration/deacceleration just a constant scroll speed.
 - _Linear_: You can specify how long it will take to accelerate to max scroll speed.
-- _Exponential_: Has both acceleration and deacceleration (inertial).
+- _Exponential_: Has both acceleration and deacceleration (inertia).
 - _Dynamic_: Continuously modifies the scroll speed, and direction, depending on distance between your current gaze point and the vertical center of the document window.

 ### Move caret